hshutan/45x7-flipdot-controller/README.md

 2. Order PCB in this github project, it can be ordered with a few clicks from [Osh Park](https://oshpark.com/shared_projects/JROcn5LK)
 3. Order the bill of materials ([see CSV file](https://github.com/hshutan/45x7-flipdot-controller/blob/master/FlipDotBOM.csv)) plus grab two spare through hole capacitors.
 Try a 50 volt 330 microfarad, and a 16 volt 100 microfarad.
 4. Take apart the MAX3000 side sign and remove both of the 45x7 panels.
-5. Assemble the PCB by placing all components and soldering or using hot air to reflow.
-The PCB has very little silk screen, for aesthetics, pin 1 of all ICs is in the lower left, when viewing the board from the top (see PCB pictures at the top of this page).
-The 0805 (2012 Metric) pads in the lower right of the PCB are for the pull-up and pull-down resistors.
-The 0805 (2012 Metric) pads in the upper left of the PCB are for the 0.1 microfarad shift register supporting capacitors.
+5. Assemble the PCB by placing all components and soldering.
+Hot air can be used for all the surface mount components.
+  - For aesthetics, the PCB has very little silk screen.
+Here is how to place components: Pin 1 of each IC is in the lower left of the land pattern when viewing the board from the top (see PCB pictures at the top of this page).
+  - The 0805 (2012 Metric) pads in the lower right area of the PCB are for the pull-up and pull-down resistors.
+  - The 0805 (2012 Metric) pads in the upper left of the PCB are for the 0.1 microfarad shift register supporting capacitors.
 6. Program an Arduino or microcontroller with the [test pattern](https://github.com/hshutan/FlipDotDisplay_TestPatterns_SWv1) software.
 A good test pattern to start with is `testPattern2()`
 7. Hook up the Arduino per the comments in the code:
   - Arduino Uno pin 11, to SER on PCB
   - Arduino Uno pin 13, to SCK on PCB
   - Arduino Uno pin 10, to RCK on PCB
   - Arduino 5v, to 5v+ on PCB
 8. Connect a power supply (start with 10-12 volts) to GND and Flip+ on the PCB.
-For prototyping, use a constant voltage/constant current power supply.
+  - For prototyping, use a constant voltage/constant current power supply.
 This will allow you to limit the current to 100mA (or less) for safety, and also to test flip reliability at different voltages.
+If you are using my `Matrix_CoProcessor` library that comes with the [test pattern](https://github.com/hshutan/FlipDotDisplay_TestPatterns_SWv1) software, then there is little risk of a flip dot being energized for more than a few hundred microseconds, however use current limiting of 100mA or less will prevent any damage if any paths remain energized for too long.

 # Thanks
 I would like to thank the following sources: